-Inspect the OEM harness for good connections and condition.
+Inspect the wiring harness for good connections.

-The electrical grounding stud must have a wire ground to the battery.
-Tighten the electrical grounding stud at every oil change.
+The cylinder head grounding stud must have a wire ground to the battery.
+Tighten the cylinder head grounding stud at every oil change.
 Ground wires and straps should be combined at engine grounds.
 All grounds should be tight and free of corrosion.

-- If the connections are corroded, clean the connections with a solution of baking soda and water. - Keep the electrical grounding stud and the strap clean and coated with MPGM grease or petroleum jelly.
+- Clean the cylinder head grounding stud and the terminals with a clean cloth. - If the connections are corroded, clean the connections with a solution of baking soda and water - Keep the cylinder head grounding stud and the strap clean and coated with MPGM grease or petroleum jelly.